Ravenbrook/mps/procedure/review.rst

 7. Calculations
 ===============

-[This section was found in guide.review.edit but seems out of place.
-RB 2021-01-21]
+[Update the gender-specific tags in this section.
+RB 2023-02-02]

 _`.calc`: [Need to mention how this info is used.
 Ref kpa.qpm.
 RB 2023-01-26]